link-nv/linkid-sdk/docs/sdk-manual-php.md

 This chapter explains how to initiate the linkID authentication process.

-The SDK contains a basic linkID SP example which you could use to start form.
-This example is located in `www/linkid-example`.
+The SDK contains a basic linkID Mobile example which you could use to start from.
+This example is located in `www/linkid-mobile`.

 If you have successfully complete the configuration of the SDK for your SP application, initiating the linkID authentication process is as